jankapunkt/meteor-crudable/README.md

 # meteor-crudable

 Configure and create CRUD methods for your collections.
+Generated resujlts can deirectly be passed to `ValidatedMethod`.

-Example (server)
+### Usage and Example

 ```javascript
 const TestCollection = new Mongo.Collection('testcollection')